 Functional–and decorative–toy storage

 As you come into our home, you will notice the first collection of family photos and Anderson’s toys.
-Anderson’s toys are hidden away in the Rubbermaid Bento Box!
+The toys are hidden away in the Rubbermaid Bento Box (that I am so sad are no longer available)!
 Sometimes, I try to organize his toys into categories within the box, and then I realize there is really no point as it will probably be destroyed when I turn around.
 Within the built-in bookshelves, we keep mostly memorabilia like my yearbooks, items from our travels and some items from our grandparents.
 Almost every item or knick-knack has some kind of meaning to Bruce or me.
 When we travel, we try to bring home a piece of art we can display that will remind us of our adventures around the world.
 In fact, almost all of the art in our home is one-of-a-kind or limited edition.
 We like having something special that is not just a dust collector.

 Within the buffet, you will find all of our “good” dishes.
 We do try to use all of our good dishes a few times a year (it is a little less now that Anderson is around).
 This is one thing I see with many of my professional organizing clients: dishes that are never used.
 It was really important to us when we got married to pick out a dish set that was very simple and could stand the test of time.
 I believe we will continue to use our white dishes for the next 40 years.
 (Notice I didn’t say plain white because they are unique and square and–most importantly–dishwasher safe!)